Skip to main content

 Configuring Azure AD SSO with FusionAuth

-Written by Noah Bisceglia
+Written by TeamPassword

 This guide walks you through the complete setup process for integrating Microsoft Azure Active Directory (now Microsoft Entra ID) with FusionAuth for Single Sign-On (SSO) authentication.